qapio/community/Contribution.md

-## Ecosystem

 ## Contributing

-👋 Want to contribute to Qapio?
+👋 Thank you for contributing to Qapio making our product even better!
-If you have a bug or an idea, read these contributing guidelines before opening an issue.
+If you have found a bug or thought of a brilliant future request, please read these contributing guidelines before opening an issue.

+Please check previous and ongoing issues before submitting one, in case it's already been submitted.

 Generally we have 3 types of contributional actions;
 - Bug report
 - Feature request
 - Support question